 The Neoterics were a series of poets who lived during the Hellenistic period (323-31 BC).
 They departed from classic Homeric epic poetry, which was the accepted style at the time.
 Because of this, the word “neoteric” has been used as a synonym of new or fresh that goes against what is established or that questions paradigmatic concepts.

 The Design Solution

-Typographically, an alternative to the Helvetica, the Aktiv Grotesk, is chosen, which also refers to Swiss design but has certain details that make it unique, like some diagonal terminals.
+Colours are accentuated versions of the ones from the flags and coats of arms, on which the metallic gold foil coexists.
+Typographically, an alternative to the Helvetica, the Aktiv Grotesk, is chosen, which also refers to Swiss design but has certain details that make it unique.
 Its creator, Bruno Maag, designs it with the specific aim of replacing grotesque sans-serif fonts that have historically represented what’s considered modern design, yet paradoxically have been created in the Victorian era.
-The Aktiv Grotesk is truly modern and breaks with this tradition.
+The Aktiv Grotesk is truly modern.

-In all cases we play with the duality of what is considered "good design" and with what is established versus the most avant-garde and contemporary, that breaks the rules and sets a fresh and alternative approach.
+In all cases we play with the duality of what is considered 'good design' and with what is established versus the most contemporary, that breaks the rules and sets a fresh and alternative approach.